sakurairihito/sakurairihito.github.io/menu1.md

 - Mar 2021 Secondary School Teaching Certificate (Science)

 ## Hobbies
-- Reading comic books
+- Reading comic books on SF such as EDEN, GHOST IN THE SHELL

 - Riding bicycle

 - Weight training